 This may not have been my favorite Katherine Center book, it will not stop me from waiting impatiently for her next story.
 Also, I need to go and get her backlist read.

-A special thank you to St. Martin’s Press for my free copy in exchange for an honest review.
+A special thank you to St. Martin’s Press for my gifted copy in exchange for an honest review.